leopozz/Trend-Detecting-Indicator/README.md

 5. The indicator will appear in a separate Pane under the chart
 6. Make money!

+For further information on how to use the Pine Editor, please visit: https://www.tradingview.com/pine-script-docs/en/v4/Quickstart_guide.html, and use the User Manual

 # Error handling:

 # Group participants: